Investing in a Drexel Education

 Please note for ACE applicants: View the Nursing Accelerated Career Entry (ACE) BSN Program page for information specific to the ACE program.

 It's important to remember that there may be other costs to consider during your education.
 Some of these include books, course materials, supplies and equipment (which vary by program), a computer, transportation, and miscellaneous personal costs.
 Estimates of these other costs are taken into consideration when Drexel reviews your financial aid eligibility.

 Your subsequent yearly costs will be determined by your enrollment for each term.
 If you are:

-- Enrolled in classes – you will be billed for tuition, University fees, and any applicable room and board costs.
+- Enrolled in classes – you will be billed for tuition, University fees, and any applicable food and housing costs.

-- Enrolled in co-op – you will not be billed for tuition, but you will still pay for University fees and any applicable room and board costs.
+- Enrolled in co-op – you will not be billed for tuition, but you will still pay for University fees and any applicable food and housing costs.

 Net Price Calculator

 We invite prospective full-time first-year students and their families to use the following calculator as they plan for college.
 The information you provide will generate an estimated award package with the following limitations and caveats:

 - The net price calculator is only intended for use by first-year undergraduate domestic students and their families.